symPiotr/amplicon_analysis_pipeline/16S_rRNA_and COI_amplicon_workflow.md

 ### Assembling paired-end reads using PEAR
-For 16S-V4 and 16S-V1+V2 regions, forward and reverse reads largely overlap.
+For 16S-V4, 16S-V1+V2, or COI-BF3BR2 regions, forward and reverse reads largely overlap.
 We start from assembling them into contigs.
 This needs to be done for every sample in the dataset.
 The recommended tool is **PEAR** [https://cme.h-its.org/exelixis/web/software/pear/](https://cme.h-its.org/exelixis/web/software/pear/), a versatile, efficient and popular paired-end read merger.
 Read the [manual](https://cme.h-its.org/exelixis/web/software/pear/doc.html) and choose the best options for your dataset, includins read size!

 The geenral syntax that should work for 2x250 bp or 2x300 bp paired-end reads for 16S-V4 and 16S-V1+V2 region is: